 An occasional decision as such tied him with China ever since.
 Two years later, he and his wife came to Beijing.

 “As long as we got here, we bought a house.
 On the same day I went for a job interview at AIDI International School.
 On my way back to the downtown in a taxi, not far from my setting off, I caught sight of a house that is what I just bought.”
-So, Paul automatically chose to work at the international school near his house, and has worked here for 11 years.
+So, Paul naturally chose to work at the international school near his house, and has worked here for 11 years.

-Today, the students enrolled in the school has grown from several hundreds to more than 3,000; dormitories ever by the farthest edge of the school now sit at the most center location.
+Today, the students enrolled in the school have grown from several hundreds to more than 3,000; dormitories ever by the farthest edge of the school now sit at the most center location.
 And Paul has grown from a project leader at the very beginning to the director and current academic principal in charge of the school’s academic quality commission.
 He roots his life in Beijing with his knowledge and earnest.

-Among all the works, the hardest part as a foreigner principal is to see that his staff members many of whom are Chinese work at different educational phase or with different educational mode know, understand and practice the cultural principle that the school runs all through.
+Among all the works, the hardest part as a foreigner principal is to see that his staff members, many of whom are Chinese work at different educational phase or with different educational mode know, understand and practice the cultural principle that the school runs all through.
 “Many employees felt how it is possible that a foreigner knows well what they want.
-Actually, the over-ten-year local life has deepened my understand of Chinese culture and Chinese people, and that enables me tell the diversity, and more importantly, I respect the diversity, I respect every individual’s logic and custom.
-I won’t look at anybody through a pair of tinted spectacles , I will only tell everyone what AIDI calls for and what it does not. ”
+Actually, the over-ten-year local life has deepened my understanding of Chinese culture and Chinese people, and that enables me tell the diversity, and more importantly, I respect the diversity, I respect every individual’s logic and custom.
+I won’t look at anybody through a pair of tinted spectacles, I will only tell everyone what AIDI calls for and what it does not. ”

 Respecting diversity is also a concept Paul always passes on to his students.
-“Students here will go to the world, I hope they are broad-minded enough to embrace diversity, to bring the quintessence of China to world and take back achievements from other cultures of the globe.
+“Students here will go to the world, I hope they are broad-minded enough to embrace diversity, to bring the quintessence of China to the world and take back achievements from other cultures of the globe.
 Globalization is not to say everyone has to be entirely the same, but means every unique individual can under each other.”

 He teaches his ten-year-old son in this way too.
 The Chinese-British half blood little guy sometimes gets into distress, feeling that himself belongs to none of the two cultures.
-“I will tell him frankly it is the fact, but he shall look more at the lighter side, it gets him two cultural perspectives that helps him think more reasonable, look at the world in a more tolerated way.”
+“I will tell him frankly it is the fact, but he shall look more at the brighter side, it gets him two cultural perspectives that helps him think more reasonable, look at the world in a more tolerated way.”